idiydownunder/Duo-PID/README.md

 ### Features

-2x PID's
+2 x Independate PID's<br>
-Independate Tuning functionsfor each PID
+Independate Tuning functions for each PID<br>
-Adaptive Tuning Mode for each PID
+Adaptive Tuning Mode for each PID<br>
-Independate on/off for each PID
+Independate on/off for each PID<br>
-Heating, Cooling or Both modes
+Heating, Cooling or Both modes<br>
-Settings are saved to EPROM
+Settings are saved to EPROM<br>
-Auto Start mode in case of power loss
+Auto Start mode in case of power loss<br>
-Selectable C or F temp readouts
+Selectable C or F temp readouts<br>

 ### PCB Gerber Files